Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

-In addition, I will look at the INDEX and MATCH functions and how they can extract a label to go along with the data gathered using MIN, MAX, SMALL and LARGE to create a dynamic table with the label (in my case Hub name) and value (in this instance, total number of hits).
+In addition, I will look at the INDEX and MATCH functions and how they can extract a label to go along with the data gathered using MIN, MAX, SMALL, and LARGE to create a dynamic table with the label (in my case, it will be article name) and value (in this instance, total number of hits).

 - MIN and MAX provide you with the smallest and the biggest number in your data range.

-- SMALL and LARGE perform a similar function; however, they allow an argument which can for example allow you to determine the 3 largest numbers in your data, or the second smallest.
+- SMALL and LARGE perform a similar function; however, they allow an argument which can for example allow you to determine the three largest numbers in your data, or the second smallest.

-I have a number of hubs I have created over time and would like to know the minimum and maximum values of my Hub Score, my Hub Views over different periods of time etc. I can easily use MIN and MAX to display these.
+I have a number of articles I have created over time and would like to know the minimum and maximum values of my Hub Score, my views over different periods of time, etc. I can easily use MIN and MAX to display these.

 MIN and MAX are quite straightforward to use, simply start as with all formulas or functions with an = followed by MAX and the range of cells you want to check.

 MIN works in exactly the same way.

 By creating a formula for each column for both the MIN and MAX function, I end up with the following.

 SMALL and LARGE are very useful if you want to create a league table or find a specific value, for example, the fourth-smallest value in your data range.

 For my example above, I want to know the 10 highest values for total overall hits for my published articles.
 To do this, I use the LARGE function in 10 formulas, starting with 1, 2, 3 and ending with 10 as below.

 This gives me a list as shown below.